kshitizregmi/vertexai-Language-LLMs-applications/README.md

 - **Hashtag Generation**: Automatically generate relevant hashtags for your text content, simplifying the process of social media sharing and content tagging.

+- **News Category Classification and Prediction**: Given a news headline, the model categorizes headline into predefined categories, such as Finance/Economy, Health/Science, Environment/Climate, Technology, Politics, Community/Local, Sports, Entertainment, or Space/Science.